OpenBotsAI/OpenBots.Documentation/OpenBots Server/Cloud Design Documentation/Agent Component/AgentComponentDesignDocument.md

   - Administrator and/or user can view a list of agents and their heartbeats.
   - Administrator can declare new agents.
   - Administrator can edit and delete existing agents.
-  - Administrator can connect machines and receive an agent id.
+  - Administrator can connect machines and receive an agent id in the Agent.
+  - Administrator can disconnect machines in the Agent.
 - Out-of-Scope:
   - User can edit and delete existing agents.
   - User can declare new agents.